se-edu/se-book/specifyingRequirements/useCases/details/extensions.md

 <tip-box>

-:package: This example adds some extensions to the use case in the previous example.
+{{ icon_example }} This example adds some extensions to the use case in the previous example.

 <ul>
   <li>System: Online Banking System (OBS)</li>